 Consignments of foodstuffs, non-alcoholic beverages, perfumes and chemical products can also be cleared as samples under specific circumstances.

-For a full breakdown of details relating to clearing samples of clothing, fabric, shows as well as food etc, please read through the SARS guide or by clicking here
+For a full breakdown of details relating to clearing samples of clothing, fabric, shoes as well as food etc., please read through the SARS Guide.